 Continuous Delivery is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way. - Jez Humble #CD #ContinuousDelivery— coffeina (@AndrzejDubaj) February 7, 2021

 How to be sure that the product will be delivered to production, on time and without problems on the relapse day?
 A question that, on the one hand, builds curiosity, on the other, forces a smile on your face, and often even laughter.
 It doesn’t have to be this way, I assure you.

-Back to the beginning when I started working on a certain project, the situation was bad.
+Back in the beginning when I started working on a certain project, the situation was bad.
 There was no such thing as deploy to production in every sprint, sprints did not last a week, two or three.
-There was indeed “some” test period in which the tests were performed, mainly manual ones.
-There was aloso some “release” periond which lasted as long as it took to prove everything to the production environment.
+There was a true “some” test period in which the tests were performed, mainly manual ones.
+There was also some “release” period that lasted as long as it took to prove everything to the production environment.
 You could dream about automation.
 Unfortunately, it was a sad picture, but true.
 A similar picture I have in several previous companies where I worked.
 However, everything can be straightened and improved;)

 So sometimes the best solution is to burn everything down and build it up again.

 This post is an introduction to a series of posts on CI/CD.